chathankumar/CSA1751-Artificial-Intelligence/README.md

 Algorithm:

-1.Create a queue and enqueue the starting node.
+1. Create a queue and enqueue the starting node.
 Mark it as visited.
-2.Dequeue a node from the queue.
+2. Dequeue a node from the queue.
-3.process the dequeued node (e.g., print or check).
+3. process the dequeued node (e.g., print or check).
-4.Enqueue all unvisited neighbors of the dequeued node and mark them as visited.
+4. Enqueue all unvisited neighbors of the dequeued node and mark them as visited.
-5.Repeat steps 2-4 until the queue is empty.
+5. Repeat steps 2-4 until the queue is empty.

                                5.Write a python program to implement DFS.